tudorioan1/dwm-tudor/README.md

 The `.xinitrc` disables screen blanking/DPMS (prevents NVIDIA GPU issues on wake), launches Polybar, and starts dwm.
 For changing display resolution or refresh rate, use xrandr.
 ---
-# !
-For changing the GTK theming, icon themes, cursor themes and font, launch nwg-look from the terminal (not as root)
+**!
+For changing the GTK theming, icon themes, cursor themes and font, launch nwg-look from the terminal (not as root).**

 ## ⌨️ Keybindings